 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.

 Vaccines are safe and are the best way to protect yourself and those around you from serious illnesses.

-The COVID-19 vaccine — given in two doses two weeks to one month apart depending on the kind you get — can keep you from getting COVID-19, and may even lessen symptoms if you do contract the virus.
+The COVID-19 vaccine can keep you from getting COVID-19, and is supposed to lessen symptoms if you do contract the virus.